couchbaselabs/couchbase-lite-tests/spec/tests/005-test-fest.md

 6. Snapshot documents in `db2`
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
-7. Create a list and a task in `db1`:
+7. Create a list in `db1`:
    * Create SG role named `lists.user1.db1-list1.contributor`.
    * Create a list document in `_default.lists` as
       * { "_id": "db1-list1", "name": "db1 list1", "owner": "user1" }
-   * Create a task document in `_default.tasks` as
+   * Wait and check the push document replication events in `db1`:
-      * { "_id": "db1-list1-task1", "name": "db1 list1 task1", "complete": true,  "image": null, "taskList" : { "id" : "db1-list1", "owner" : "user1" } }
-      * Set the `image` key with the `l1.jpg` blob.
+      * `_default.lists`.`db1-list1`
-8. Create a list and a task in `db2`:
+8. Create a list in `db2`:
    * Create SG role named `lists.user1.db2-list1.contributor`.
    * Create a list document in `_default.lists` as
       * { "_id": "db2-list1", "name": "db2 list1", "owner": "user1" }
+   * Wait and check the push document replication events in `db1`:
+      * `_default.lists`.`db2-list1`
+9. Create a task in `db1`:
    * Create a task document in `_default.tasks` as
+      * { "_id": "db1-list1-task1", "name": "db1 list1 task1", "complete": true,  "image": null, "taskList" : { "id" : "db1-list1", "owner" : "user1" } }
+      * Set the `image` key with the `l1.jpg` blob.
+10. Create a task in `db2`:
+   * Create a task document in `_default.tasks` as
       * { "_id": "db2-list1-task1", "name": "db2 list1 task1", "complete": true,  "image": null, taskList" : { "id" : "db2-list1", "owner" : "user1" } }
       * Set the `image` key with the `l2.jpg` blob.
-9. Wait and check the pull document replication events in `db1`:
+11. Wait and check the pull document replication events in `db1`:
    * `_default.lists`.`db2-list1`
    * `_default.tasks`.`db2-list1-task1`
-10. Wait and check the pull document replication events in `db2`:
+12. Wait and check the pull document replication events in `db2`:
    * `_default.lists`.`db1-list1`
    * `_default.tasks`.`db1-list1-task1`
-11. Verify the snapshot from step 5 by checking the content of the snapshot documents.
+13. Verify the snapshot from step 5 by checking the content of the snapshot documents.
-12. Verify the snapshot from step 6 by checking the content of the snapshot documents.
+14. Verify the snapshot from step 6 by checking the content of the snapshot documents.

 ## test_update_task